List of The Phantom Tollbooth characters

-This is a list of characters from The Phantom Tollbooth, a 1961 children's book written by Norton Juster and illustrated by Jules Feiffer, and its different adaptions..
+This is a list of characters from The Phantom Tollbooth, a 1961 children's book written by Norton Juster and illustrated by Jules Feiffer, and its different adaptations.

 Main characters

 Milo

 Milo is a school-aged boy and the main character, bored with life prior to receiving the gifts.
 He was a very confused boy.
 Milo's age is not stated.
 In early drafts, Juster put Milo's age at eight, then nine, before concluding that it was "not only unnecessary to be that precise but probably more prudent not to do so, lest some readers decide they were too old to care..."
 A very early draft has in his place a ten-year-old named Tony with his parents Mr. & Mrs. Flanders.

-In the Chuck Jones adaption, Milo is portrayed by Butch Patrick who also voices his animated form.
+In the Chuck Jones adaptation, Milo is portrayed by Butch Patrick who also voices his animated form.

 Tock

 Tock is a "watchdog" (with an alarm-clock in his body) who befriends Milo after saving him from the Doldrums.
 Tock was based on one of Juster's favorite characters, Jim Fairfield from Jack Armstrong, the All-American Boy.

-In the Chuck Jones adaption, Tock is voiced by Larry Thor.
+In the Chuck Jones adaptation, Tock is voiced by Larry Thor.

 Humbug

 The Humbug is a pompous insect who joins Milo and Tock on their quest.
 Juster said, "For the sake of balance, I wanted someone who was the reverse [of Tock]— a bad influence, someone who is a braggart, not very honest, a huckster, not too trustworthy, a self promoter—in short, someone sure to steer Milo wrong."

-In the Chuck Jones adaption, Humbug is voiced by Les Tremayne.
+In the Chuck Jones adaptation, Humbug is voiced by Les Tremayne.

 Rhyme and Reason

 Rhyme and Reason are two princesses who settled disputes.
 The kings banished them to the Castle in the Air, thus being Milo's MacGuffin.
 They explain to Milo the reason why he has to study things.

-In the Chuck Jones adaption, Rhyme and Reason are voiced by Patti Gilbert and June Foray respectively.
+In the Chuck Jones adaptation, Rhyme and Reason are voiced by Patti Gilbert and June Foray respectively.

-Minor Characters
+Minor characters

 King Azaz

 King Azaz the Unabridged is the King of Dictionopolis, one of the two rulers of Wisdom.

-In the Chuck Jones adaption, King Azaz is voiced by Hans Conried.
+In the Chuck Jones adaptation, King Azaz is voiced by Hans Conried.

 Mathemagician

 The Mathemagician is Azaz's brother and the other ruler of Wisdom.
 He rules the city of Digitopolis.

-In the Chuck Jones adaption, the Mathemagician is voiced by Hans Conried.
+In the Chuck Jones adaptation, the Mathemagician is voiced by Hans Conried.